 There is largely sufficient existing zoned and serviced capacity to provide for Geraldine's residential needs to 2045.
-Additional capacity is to be provided south of Orari Station Road, and modest infill adjoining Connolly Street.
+Additional capacity is to be provided south of Orari Station Road.

 Infill

 Development within the existing town boundaries is currently managed by the zoning and minimum lot size requirements of the District Plan.
 This strategy looks to encourage continued infill development within the margins of Geraldine, and in particular, infill development focused within the Intensification Priority Area adjoining the town centre.